Georges Hobeika

-Georges Hobeika (born 8 February 1962, in Baskinta) is a Lebanese fashion designer of haute couture and ready-to-wear clothing.
-Hobeika officially opened his atelier in Beirut, Lebanon in 1995, and has been presenting his collections in Paris, during the city’s official fashion weeks, for over a decade.
-Hobeika is officially recognized by the "Chambre Syndicale de la Haute Couture", as a guest member.
+Georges Hobeika is a Lebanese multinational luxury fashion house founded by Lebanese fashion designer of Couture and Ready-to-Wear clothing, Georges Hobeika.
+Hobeika officially opened his atelier in Beirut, Lebanon in 1995, and has been presenting his collections in Paris for over a decade.

+In 2022, Jad Hobeika, the son of Georges Hobeika, was unveiled as the Co-Creative Director of the fashion house, collaborating with his father.
 Today, Hobeika owns and manages his fashion house which includes four lines: Georges Hobeika Couture – Georges Hobeika Bridal – Georges Hobeika Signature – GH by Georges Hobeika.
-Georges Hobeika operates the fashion label from his showroom on the rue Royale in Paris and from his atelier headquarters in Beirut.
+Georges Hobeika operates the fashion label from his showroom on the Rue Royale in Paris and from his atelier headquarters in Beirut.

-Early years
+Georges Hobeika, The Founder

 Hobeika was born in Baskinta, a village in the mountains of Lebanon, and was one of eight siblings.
-His mother, Marie, was a seamstress and encouraged her children to assist her in her boutique atelier.
-Hobeika particularly liked his mother’s vocation and pursued it as a passionate hobby.

 Hobeika studied civil engineering in university, and pursued architectural design in his studies.
 The Lebanese Civil War forced him to leave the country in order to secure a better future for him and his family.
-Hobeika traveled to Paris and worked as an intern for several Parisian fashion houses, including Chanel.
+Hobeika traveled to Paris and worked as an intern for several Parisian fashion houses.
+After returning from Paris, Hobeika opened his first atelier location in Beirut, Lebanon in 1995.

-The Georges Hobeika Design Label
+Georges Hobeika, The Design Label

-After returning from Paris, Georges Hobeika opened his first atelier location in Beirut, Lebanon in 1995.
-Around this time, his mother closed her atelier and referred all of her clients to him.
-They worked together to establish a fashion label.

-In 2001, Hobeika had his first show in Paris, at "Hotel K,".
-Hobeika has shown his couture collections in every biannual Paris Couture Fashion Week since.

-In 2010, Georges Hobeika opened a showroom in Paris.
-Additionally, Hobeika opened a second production facility dedicated to his Signature and GH by Georges Hobeika lines.

-Georges Hobeika has diversified into a décor line of couture furnishings and home accessories.
+In 2001, Hobeika had his first show in Paris.
+Hobeika has shown his couture collections in every biannual Paris Fashion Week since.
+In 2010, Hobeika opened a showroom in Paris.
+The Georges Hobeika brand is currently headed from Beirut.
+Hobeika has diversified into a décor line of couture furnishings and home accessories.

-The Georges Hobeika brand is currently headed from Beirut and has official PR representation branches in Paris (in-house), Los Angeles and Beijing.
-Hobeika has partnered with Maison Lesage, Swarovski, Maison Legeron, Jakob Schlaepfer, and Solstiss for the creation and production of the Georges Hobeika Couture line.

-International clientele

-Hobeika has designed clothing for royal families in Saudi Arabia, Qatar and Kuwait.
-He also has clients from Europe, North and South America, and Asia.

-On 19 December 2012, Georges Hobeika received worldwide recognition when former Miss USA Olivia Culpo was crowned Miss Universe 2012.
-Culpo won the title wearing a Georges Hobeika gown for the final evening gown segment of the competition.
-It was the first time a couture gown that debuted during a Paris Couture Week was worn for the competition.